How do I ensure we receive quality components?

 In contrast, reactive controllers allow for transitions between a changing dusk and dawn.
 They consume significantly less power than a controller that tries to do too much.
 While an improvement with respect to adjusting the program every month, it can cause issues with false transitions if there is any overhead street lighting or lighting from nearby buildings.

-Therefore, a pre-programed automatically adjusting timer based configuration is ideal for the public transit industry.
+Therefore, a pre-programmed automatically adjusting timer based configuration is ideal for the public transit industry.
 This allows for a low power consumption, no overhead lighting issues, and no need for manual adjustments.
 Having a solar company that understands this highly sophisticated process and the impact of specific geographical areas/zones is paramount.
 No ‘off the shelf’ mass produced controller can do this.

 Questions to ask when looking for a quality controller: